szilvajuhos/hello-ngi-engine/README.md

 SampleSheet.csv in practice contains this information (Uppsala pipeline lives without charon), but for Stockholm at the beginning charon is updated from LIMS with this information.
-When sequencing ends, TACA starts demultiplexing, and moves data to nestor.
-When file transfer is ready, and data is on nestor, the organize/analyze step should start automatically but now it is done manually.
+When sequencing ends, TACA starts demultiplexing, and moves data to nestor (TODO well, no, have to ask Isak/Francesco/Per what is the case now).
+When file transfer is ready, and data is on (includecorrectplacehere), the organize/analyze step should start automatically but now it is done manually (dunno whether it is the case still).

 After launching the analysis, charon is called again to decide what pipeline to use (see the get\_engine\_bp() function in ngi\_pipeline/conductor/launchers.py).
 Right now we mostly use *whole\_genome\_reseq* that is using piper as a workflow engine.
 In the config yaml file you can define these values in theory in the analysis:workflows entries, so their role is not really clear for me.
+As for the hello engine we are using "hello\_engine" instead of the whole genome reseq part.
+Now it have to be edited manually, go to your project on charon-dev, and edit manualy the "Best-practice analysis" item to "hello\_engine".
+Also, see the changes you have to give to your yaml config in hello\_engine.yaml (see an example below) .

+*Alternative method to change best practice analysis:*

+Generally it is the conductor class that decides when to run what (just like in an orchestra) and we are pulling the best practice method from charon.
+To change the best practice part, use the code (using your project ID):

+    from ngi_pipeline.database.classes import CharonSession, CharonError
+    cs = CharonSession()
+    cs.project_update("P876",best_practice_analysis="hello_engine")

 As the engines are independent of the pipeline framework, the only thing that is started by ngi\_pipeline is the analyse() function in your engine module.